EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 ```

 Note that `newref` still takes linear time.
 It is possible to implement the store that allocates locations in constant
-time on average by preallocating more locations in advance, but it is a little complecated, so I’ll just choose the easy
+time on average by preallocating more locations in advance, but it is a little complicated, so I’ll just choose the easy
 way to implement the store.

 As for the disadvantages of using a Scheme vector to implement the store, may be sharing values between stores becomes